Business Continuity Management

-In readiness for potential disruption of its housing and construction business supply chain following a disaster, Sumitomo Forestry shares the specifications and processes for property construction along with site progress status information with business partners including component makers and building contractors.
+In readiness for potential disruption of its construction business supply chain following a disaster, Sumitomo Forestry shares the specifications and processes for property construction along with site progress status information with business partners including component makers and building contractors.
 By enabling advanced procurement of materials and production in this way, the Company is striving to reduce the risk of a disruption to operations.
 However, there were some delays in material procurement and constructions due to the worldwide spread of the COVID-19 in 2020.

 Sumitomo Forestry also reviews its suppliers of building and construction materials, with supplier evaluations conducted every year for determining whether to continue business with them.
 Business continuity items, such as systems for ensuring alternative supply routes during a disaster, have been added to these evaluations.
 These efforts will work to further reduce risks that may interrupt business operations in the future.